LorenzoMazzocco/OpenMC-projects/README.md

 # OpenMC-projects

-The purpose of this repository is to host the code and the results of personal projects on neutronics simulation performed using the Monte Carlo code [OpenMC](https://openmc.org/).
+The purpose of this repository is to host the code and the results of personal projects on neutronic simulations performed using the Monte Carlo code [OpenMC](https://openmc.org/).
 <br></br>

 The **structure** of the repository is the following: